UTSA-CS-3443/Project-Encrypt/README.md

 	- Level 2 Scores: 	Allows user to view top four (4) high scores recorded for Level 2
 	- Level 3 Scores: 	Allows user to view top four (4) high scores recorded for Level 3
 	- Level 4 Scores: 	Allows user to view top four (4) high scores recorded for Level 4
 	- Back to Main Menu:	Allows user to return to the main menu.
-No score is recorded if user exits before finishing a game.

 5. HighScoreView Actions
 	- Back to Scores Menu:	Allows user to return to the scores menu.